-Data files are commonly subject to restricted use under the terms of the licensing agreements signed by the library.
+Data files are commonly subject to restricted use under the terms of the licensing agreements signed by the Library.
 The following data files are limited to use by current Carleton University faculty, staff and students only:

-- All DLI files
+- All Data Liberation Initiative files

 - All ICPSR files